 - Pillow-top and wool mattress toppers are better for cushioning than they are for pressure relief, which doesn’t make them a great choice for side sleepers.

 Every sleeper deserves a full seven to nine hours of rest.
 They also deserve to wake up pain-free and refreshed.
-If your mattress isn’t what it used to be, a mattress topper could be a simple, inexpensive way to get the peaceful sleep you need until you’re ready to buy a new mattress.
+If your mattress isn’t what it used to be, a mattress topper could be a simple, inexpensive way to get the peaceful sleep you need until you’re ready to buy one of the most comfortable mattresses.